-The examiner and the candidate engage in a discussion of more abstract issues which are thematically linked to the topic in Part 2.
+The examiner and the candidate engage in a discussion of more abstract issues which are thematically linked to the topic prompt in Part 2.
 The discussion lasts between four and five minutes.

-The Speaking test assesses whether candidates can communicate effectively in English.
-The assessment takes into account Fluency and Coherence, Lexical Resource, Grammatical
+The Speaking module assesses whether candidates can communicate effectively in English.
+The assessment takes into account Fluency and Coherence, Lexical Resource, Grammatical Range and Accuracy, and Pronunciation.